BYUHPC/sci-comp-course/assignments/presentation.md

+## Submission

+Upload your recorded video somewhere public and post the link to it in the [#presentations slack channel](https://byu-sci-comp.slack.com/channels/presentations).
+You can use [Box](https://box.byu.edu) (which is free for students) for this--just make sure to [create a shared link that anyone can see](https://support.box.com/hc/en-us/articles/360043697094-Creating-Shared-Links) if you use it.
+You can of course use whichever video hosting platform you'd like--if you're already comfortable with one, feel free to use it as long as the video is publicly accessible.

 ## Grading

 We haven't needed to make a rubric so far since almost without exception presentations have been relevant, engaging, and have followed the instructions--please don't be the one that changes that.